guereslib/ten-reproducible-research-things/content/04-document.md

 Read the PLoS article [Ten simple rules on how to write a standard operating procedure](https://doi.org/10.1371/journal.pcbi.1008095) and use the [template](https://zenodo.org/record/3678317#.Y2suUORByUk) the researchers have shared.

+##### Application of cloud solutions to documentation in research

+When teams, projects, institutes, or organisations refer to cloud, it can often take on various definitions that are not always clear.
+In this section, the focus will be made on using cloud technology to **sync** and **store** documentation relevant to your research project.
+For information on **backups**, please refer to https://guereslib.github.io/ten-reproducible-research-things/content/02-cloud.html.

+Further to the concepts of **sync** and **store**, cloud providers can offer their solutions across three key product types:
+1. **IaaS** - Infrastructure as a Service
+2. **PaaS** - Platform as a Service
+3. **SaaS** - Software as a Service

-You could also try to Sync the document automatically to the cloud with your data. (??This needs a link to more information on how to do this??){% endcapture %}{% include card.html header="Intermediate" text=text %}
+{% endcapture %}{% include card.html header="Intermediate" text=text %}

 {% capture text %}
 Now that you've got a good head start, it's time to learn about Git Repositories and wikis for documenting.